pratikpd00/mandelbrot-set/lib/escapeTime/benchmark/README.md

 ### Python benchmark script
 The [benchmark.py](../../../benchmark.py) script in the root of this repository runs the benchmark over multiple grid sizes and amounts of iterations and graphs the results using
 [matplotlib](https://matplotlib.org/).
-The results are saved to a figures folder in the root of this repository.
+The results are saved to the figures folder in the root of this repository.

 To run the script, use